Day 22 - Pilgrim in the Lot River Valley : Vers to Cahors

 Serge, a former pilgrim and the owner of the gite, quickly invited us in to get settled.

-By 3pm we had showered and washed our laundry and were
+By 3 PM we had showered and washed our laundry and were

 again ready to head out and explore more of the city.

-At 5:30 we ventured back to the Cathedral at the advice of the Gite operator to get our pilgrim credentials stamped with the official seal of the church.
+At 5:30 PM we ventured back to the Cathedral at the advice of the Gite operator to get our pilgrim credentials stamped with the official seal of the church.
 There we met a wonderful lady, who despite closing her stall, stopped to ask about our pilgrimage and stamp our passports!

-At 5:30 we ventured back to the Cathedral at the advice of the Gite operator to get our pilgrim credentials stamped with the official seal of the church.
+At 5:30 PM we ventured back to the Cathedral at the advice of the Gite operator to get our pilgrim credentials stamped with the official seal of the church.
 There we met a wonderful lady, who despite closing her stall, stopped to ask about our pilgrimage and stamp our passports!

-In our wanderings we also came across a street festival of sorts where a large group of drummers were playing and another group of dancers were parading around with some very strange and entertaining blow-up creatures.
+In our wanderings, we also came across a street festival of sorts where a large group of drummers were playing and another group of dancers were parading around with some very strange and entertaining blow-up creatures.

 After a very nice communal dinner in the gite, complete with great company, we headed out again to explore the city at night.
 It was a beautiful night, with many people out and about enjoying it.
 There was a large concert in a central park with many teenagers hanging around to listen.
 The music sounded nice.

-We wandered through the vibrant and lively city, down to the Valentre bridge, which was lit up.
+We wandered through the vibrant and lively city, down to the Valentre Bridge, which was lit up.
 There were quite a few people out enjoying the sights, both on the bridge and along the landscaped walkway beside the river.

 On the way back to our gite we stopped to listen to a small group of slightly older students singing and playing guitar down an alley.
 This was somehow magical, as was the strong artistic and creative vibe of the city.
 This was a beautiful place, and I think it might have warranted a second day of exploration.